Engee documentation

 On this tab:

-Available markers
+Available Markers

-• *Ports: %<Inputs>, %<Outputs> - number of input and output ports; %<InputPort1Type>, %<OutputPort1Type>, %<InputPort1Size>, %<OutputPort1Size> - data type and dimensionality of signals.
+• Ports: %<Inputs>, %<Outputs> — number of input and output ports; %<InputPort1Type>, %<OutputPort1Type>, %<InputPort1Size>, %<OutputPort1Size> — data type and signal dimension.

-• Parameters: %<Parameters>, %<Parameter1Name>, %<Parameter1Value> - names and values of parameters.
+• Parameters: %<Parameters>, %<Parameter1Name>, %<Parameter1Value> — names and values of the parameters.

-• Other: %<UseExternalCache> - usage of external cache.
+• Other: %<UseExternalCache> — external cache usage.